Reconfiguring k-path vertex covers: Hardness Results

 Next we explain the construction of \textsc{or} gadget. \figurename~\ref{figure:NCLgadget}(b) illustrates our \textsc{or} gadget for the case where $k=3$.
 The main part of \textsc{or} gadget forms $C_{k+1}$ (cycle consists of $k+1$ vertices).
 Note that we must choose at least two of the vertices on this part to obtain $k$-PVC.
 Then we arbitrary choose three distinct vertices from this cycle and connect them to three connecting parts one by one.

+If a weight-2 edge is directed outward, we must choose the vertex in main part next to the connecting part corresponding to the edge to obtain $k$-PVC.

 To verify that this \textsc{or} gadget correctly simulates an NCL \textsc{or} vertex, it suffices to show that this gadget satisfies both the internal connectedness and the external adjacency.
 Since this gadget has only 18 $3$-PVCs where we allow to choose at most five vertices as $3$-PVC.
 Therefore, by same way to \textsc{and} gadget, we can easily check these sufficient conditions.

-\paragraph{Reduction.}
+(See Fig.~\ref{figure:or_reconf}.)

+\subsubsection{Reduction}

 As we have explained before, we replace each of NCL \textsc{and}/\textsc{or} vertices with its corresponding gadget; let $G$ be the resulting graph.
 Recall that NCL remains $\mathtt{PSPACE}$-complete even if an input NCL machine is planar and bounded bandwidth~\cite{Z15}.
 Since both our gadgets are planar, consist of only a constant number of edges, and of maximum degree three, the resulting graph $G$ is also planar, bounded bandwidth and of maximum degree three.
 (In fact the number of edges in our gadget is $O(k)$.
 However, since we defined that $k$ is a fixed integer, it becomes constant.)